Tchernobill/Confluence/Lore/DarkNight.md

 ## Cultural Impact and Urban Legend Status

 ### Underground Networks
-TMP has achieved mythical status within cyberpunk subcultures, with numerous claimed "survivor" accounts circulating on darknet forums.
+DarkNight has achieved mythical status within cyberpunk subcultures, with numerous claimed "survivor" accounts circulating on darknet forums.
 These testimonials, while unverified, contribute to the virus's psychological impact even as rumor.

 ### Corporate Implications
 Several major corporations in the cybernetics industry have issued public denials of TMP's existence, leading to increased speculation about cover-ups and black projects.

 ### Influence on Digital Security
-Whether real or fictional, TMP has influenced the development of:
+Whether real or fictional, DarkNight has influenced the development of:
 - Advanced neural firewall systems
 - Encrypted brain-computer interfaces
 - Ethical protocols for neurotechnology development

 ## Verification Status

-No verified instances of TMP infection have been documented by any official medical or security organization.
+No verified instances of DarkNight infection have been documented by any official medical or security organization.
 The virus remains classified as:
 - **Medical Status:** Unconfirmed/mythical
 - **Security Assessment:** Theoretical threat
 - **Research Classification:** Urban legend with potential basis in classified programs

-Intelligence agencies neither confirm nor deny TMP's existence, citing standard policies regarding classified psychological warfare research.
+Intelligence agencies neither confirm nor deny DarkNight's existence, citing standard policies regarding classified psychological warfare research.